Farhan-Siddique-Git/Sales-Analysis/README.md

 The specific tasks include:

 1) Identify the states that are generating the highest revenues.
 2) Develop sales programs for states with lower revenues.
-The head of sales and marketing has requested your assistance with this task.

 Analyze the sales data of the company for the fourth quarter in Australia, examining it on a state-by-state basis.